hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 or use my `send-request` function that takes care of a lot of this stuff.

 [13:48:02](#ZSo2_z0zKSitsAAEqR2kqGpNlD8lo8K66sONwTBCU00) <djrondon (Rondon)>:
 thanks @rebolek .
-I was looking at your http-tools.red Ì†ΩÌ∏â
+I was looking at your http-tools.red üòâ

 [13:49:45](#gGVA_ahEvlfNekVlwNyyC-n5zVEGsTPZPQQKlBuxOB8) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 @djrondon here‚Äôs the latest version https://gitlab.com/rebolek/castr/